???? Discovery of new breast cancer susceptibility genes

 2023-08-18 04:00:02

-Led by Professor Jacques Simard from Université Laval and Professor Douglas Easton from the University of Cambridge, UK, this research has identified new genes associated with breast cancer risk, which could possibly be included in tests to identify women at increased risk.
+Led by Professor Jacques Simard from Université Laval and Professor Douglas Easton from the University of Cambridge, UK, this research has identified new genes associated with breast cancer risk, which might possibly be included in tests to identify women at increased risk.

 Current genetic tests for breast cancer only take into account a few high-risk genes, such as BRCA1, BRCA2 and PALB2.
 However, these genes explain only a minority of genetic risk (Genetics (from the Greek genno γεννώ = to give birth) is…), suggesting that other genes have yet to be identified.